Employer of Record

 Severance Pay Requirements

 Employees dismissed as part of a collective dismissal or individual dismissal for reasons unrelated to their performance are entitled to severance pay if the employer has at least 20 employees.
-The maximum amount of severance pay is capped at 15 times the minimum wage, or approximately 15,000 EUR gross, unless a different amount is agreed upon by both parties.
+The statutory severance amount depends on the employee’s length of service with the employer:

 Special groups, including government agency representatives, teachers, and home-based workers, are eligible for specific severance payments upon dismissal.
 Additionally, severance pay is mandated for employees retiring or becoming disabled, and in the event of an employee’s death, a death benefit is provided to their beneficiaries.